• « Return to page

 • To monitor the income and expenditure throughout the year of all delegated and devolved funds against the annual budget plan.

-• Subject to the local scheme of delegation, to approve any budgetary adjustments that will from time to time be necessary in response to the evolving requirements of the school.
+• To approve any budgetary adjustments that will from time to time be necessary in response to the evolving requirements of the school.

 Staffing